 I haven’t had a landline or mobile phone service for last 4 months and it’s been great.
 I own an iPhone but I don’t have a phone service.
 “Phones will soon no longer do the phone part of equation” (The End of the Phone Is Nigh)

 No relationship is better than a bad relationship

 This applies to all kinds of relationship.

 Buy one, get rid of one

+I keep the number of items I own constant.
 For example, if I need to buy a new t-shirt, I need to donate an old one.
-Therefore, the number of items I own stays constant.

 These all helped me unclutter my life and become happier.
 But is it sustainable?
 How long can I live like this?